sis-cmdb/sis-api/docs/schemas.md

         "match" : "/^[a-z0-9_]+$/"
     },

+    "_sis" : {
-    // Whether the schema is locked - defaults to false "sis_locked" : { "type" : "Boolean", "required" : true, "default" : false },
+        // Whether the schema is locked - defaults to false "locked" : { "type" : "Boolean", "required" : true, "default" : false },

-    // Whether the schema can be updated "sis_immutable" : { "type" : "Boolean", "required" : true, "default" : false },
+        // Whether the schema can be updated "immutable" : { "type" : "Boolean", "required" : true, "default" : false },

         // The owner groups of the schema
-    "owner" : { "type" : ["String"], "required" : true },
+        "owner" : { "type" : ["String"], "required" : true }
+    },

     // The schema definition.
 Must be a valid definition object "definition" : { "type" : "Mixed", "required" : true },